 Walks you through the installation and the setup of VB.NET.
 A step by step installation guide with detailed instructions.
 Walks you through the use of it’s IDE, Visual Studio as well.

 Covers all the core concepts in Visual Basics all the way from it’s basic syntax all the way to the various kinds of loops and iterations methods.
 Completing this section will allow you to start creating basic applications in VB.NET and even a basic desktop application or two.

 Sequel to the VB.NET Basics section.
 Carries forward some of the topics in an advanced manner.
 Covers new and advanced topics like File handling and Classes.
 For those people who want to use Visual Basic for more than just casual programming.

 VB.NET problem solving

 An upcoming section that deals with the various kinds of problems that may come up while programming in different scenarios.
 Theory will only take you so far.
 This section will attempt to give you some experience as well.
 Each problem will have a detailed, step by step explanation to help everyone understand.

 This marks the end of the VB.NET article.
-Any suggestions or comments are more than welcome.
-Any questions can be asked in the comments section.
+Any suggestions or comments for CodersLegacy are more than welcome.
+Any questions about the above content can be asked in the comments section.